inlab-geo/espresso/docs/source/user_guide/examples.rst

 .. code-block:: python
     :linenos:

-    from cofi_espresso import <testproblem> as testproblem
+    from espresso import <testproblem> as testproblem

 Here ``<testproblem>`` should be replaced by any valid problem name.
 We then assign some values to variables representing the number of iterations of gradient descent,  and the learning rate :math:`\epsilon`.
 Next, we instantiate (initialise) the test problem we imported.